Skip to content

 2. Register Credentials

 Set the following environment variables in your application environment.
-Ensure that your project root directory has a .env file and a package like dotenv to load the variables.
+Ensure you have a .env file in your project root directory and a package like dotenv to load the variables.

 LANGFUSE_SECRET_KEY="llm_122f6b85d0c7454fa0f9*****d360"